scholarslab/CodeLab/Week08/lesson.md

 Here, we've described largely static information about Hazel.
 But a dog has behaviors and feelings.
 In code-speak, we can say that it has logic and states.

-A class is really useful to encapsulate both data and functions in a single cohesive unit.

-A class is a particular type of objects.
-We can create ("instantiate") an object of a class and store it as a variable.
-A variable therefore contains (technically, contains a reference to) an *instance* of a class.
+A "class" is a really useful mechanism to encapsulate both data and functions in a single cohesive unit.
+Classes describe a type of object, like "dog" or "praxis fellow".
+We can create ("instantiate") an "instance" or "object" of a class and reference it using a variable.

 We've already used a lot of built-in classes.
 Strings, lists, dictionaries are all classes.
 We can have Python tell us what kind of class it is using the built-in function `type()` (terminologically, "type" is often used interchangably with "class", though there are subtle differences depending on the particular language).